Federico Saiz

 Domingo Germán Saiz Villegas (8 June 1912 – 24 April 1989), nicknamed Fede, was a Spanish footballer.
 The nickname origin was the name of a brother who died before he was born.

+Born in Molledo, Cantabria, during his club career he played for Deportivo Alavés and Sevilla FC, with a spell at each before the Spanish Civil War began, and another after it ended (he signed for Real Sociedad in 1932 but never made an official appearance for them).

-Born in Molledo, Cantabria, during his club career he played for Deportivo Alavés, Real Sociedad and Sevilla FC.
-He earned 3 caps for the Spain national football team in 1934, and played in the 1934 FIFA World Cup.
+He earned three caps for the Spain national football team in 1934, and took part in the 1934 FIFA World Cup; he played in the 1–1 draw with hosts and eventual champions Italy, but not in the replay in which Spain were eliminated.